Testing for people with coronavirus symptoms

 Kingston Stronger Together

-Our COVID-19 Community Response Hub is supporting residents who are self-isolating and don't have friends, family or trusted people available locally to call upon.
+If you test positive for COVID-19, our Kingston Stronger Together Community Response Hub can support you if you don't have friends, family or trusted people available locally to call upon.

 The hub offers a wide-range of support including:

 - Providing information and advice on staying healthy at home